piaggiofastforward/bldc/README.md

 ## Motor Controller Configuration and Hall Table Calibration ##

 Both of these tasks are handled through the linux driver located in `pff-ros-ws` on the branch `feature/vesc_ros_driver`

+# NOTES #

+For hardware version `6.0`, there is an overlap with hardcoded ADC channels and our hardware configuration.
+The revolution controller has the hall sensors on pins
+`PA5`, `PA6`, and `PA7` but the configuration in `hw60.c` has hardcoded 2 ADC channels on `PA5` and `PA6`.

+Previous versions of the VESC hardware/firmware overwrite pins `PA5` and `PA6` from their hard coded ADC functionality and use them for `SPI` and `I2C` procotols. therefore, for the time being, we are assuming that it is okay for us to overwrite those 2 pins and use them for hall sensor readings instead.
+>>>>>>> comment out the ADC pins whose definitions overlap with our hall sensor pins